-A trimmed oak cabinet stood by the wall, its surface reflecting mellow blue light.
+A trimmed oak cabinet stood by the wall, its surface reflecting soft blue light.
 The source was an array of enchanted stones affixed to the ceiling, each by lustrous metal cables.
 They hung over a long table.
 At the far end, Delphine sat beside Gerbald.
-The plates in front of them displayed foods including a species of roasted bird akin to a turkey, except it had two sets of wings for a total of four.
+The plates in front of them displayed foods, including a species of roast bird akin to a turkey, except it had two sets of wings for a total of four.

 Saphiria and Dimitry sat at the other end.
 After a long journey back to Ravenfall, they waited to report their success.
-That is, if a trip to deliver severed corpses to an indifferent patron could be considered a success.
+That was if a trip to deliver severed corpses to a prospective slave owner could be considered a success.

 Delphine wiped her hands with a cloth napkin, then spoke from across the table.
 “I’m assuming everything went well?”